digital-work-lab/literature-review-seminar/docs/protocol.md

 Expected results:

-- Structure of the synthesis (first-level headings)
+- Structure of the synthesis (second-level headings)
 - Proposed presentation of synthesis (e.g., in the form of a table or figure)

 Conclusion / Short limitations, implications for research and practice